The Maryland EIP offers four services to support individuals, families, and professionals who may encounter early psychosis:

 Our assessments provide cutting edge evaluation of symptoms and concerns, as well as offer evidence-based recommendations for further monitoring and treatment.
 Our therapists provide care of the highest quality that is driven by client and family input.
 Our treatment model is informed by scientific research, and is flexible so that it can be specifically tailored to the individual needs of every individual with whom we work.
 We take a “bio-psych-social” perspective in our approach, considering biological, psychological, and social/environmental aspects of an individual and family in our care, so as to acknowledge the entire person.
 Individuals receiving care from our program can expect:

-The MPRC will serve as the primary consultation service center for statewide referrals.
+The MPRC will serve as the primary consultation service center for statewide referrals for individuals experiencing early signs or symptoms of psychosis.

 Training and Implementation Support Services will be designed to provide training to teams of mental health treatment providers in assessment, diagnosis, and treatment of clinical high risk and FEP and provide support for providers as they apply this training to their clinical care of young people.
 We aim to establish Early Intervention Teams (EITs) throughout the state, as well as create a learning collaborative so that EITs and others providing services to those with early psychosis can collaborate, share resources, and provide support and coordination of service delivery.
 These activities will provide assistance and resources to providers statewide and increase the overall competence of the state mental health system to service youth with early psychosis.